jnozzi/cocoadev.com/markdown/CocoaMostWantedFulfilledWishes.md

 Apple says they updated their docs in December but there is still A LOT missing - 12/21/2001

-The April dev tools CD that will be released soon (it was released as Beta on ADC a couple of days ago) is said to contain complete Cocoa docs. --General/PeterLindberg
+The April dev tools CD that will be released soon (it was released as Beta on ADC a couple of days ago) is said to contain complete Cocoa docs. --PeterLindberg

 And make it searchable with something other than cruddy Help Viewer!
-[Doesn't everybody use General/CocoaBrowser?
-Its glorious. -- General/JayPrince]
+[Doesn't everybody use CocoaBrowser?
+Its glorious. -- JayPrince]
-General/[AppKiDo http://homepage.mac.com/aglee/downloads/ is also very nice -- Bruce]
+[AppKiDo http://homepage.mac.com/aglee/downloads/ is also very nice -- Bruce]

 Note: Apple claims to of completed all of the documentation up to Mac OS X 10.1.
-It can be viewed at: http://developer.apple.com/techpubs/macosx/Cocoa/General/CocoaTopics.html
+It can be viewed at: http://developer.apple.com/techpubs/macosx/Cocoa/CocoaTopics.html

 But they're just talking about the reference docs, not the conceptual stuff.
 And it's not true, anyway.
-General/NSRulebook?
-General/NSTypesetter?
+NSRulebook?
+NSTypesetter?
 Hello?

 What I really want to see in Apple's docs is the retain state of what is returned by class members, convenience members etc.  Especially when the creator is a class method- the docs say "Creates and returns a new X with Y." Is it retained or autoreleased?
 There's a tradition that governs this behaviour, but it should be documented on each message